delta - make a delta (change) to an SCCS file (DEVELOPMENT)

 - -g list

-- Specify a list, (see get for the definition of list) of deltas that are to be ignored when the file is accessed at the change level (SID) created by this delta.
+- Specify a list (see get for the definition of list) of deltas that shall be ignored when the file is accessed at the change level (SID) created by this delta.

 - -m mrlist